digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Optionally, enter “Y” to enable observability.
 This starts additional containers which may require more memory for Docker.

-.. note:: Observability may no longer work while QS is under revisions.
+.. note:: Observability may no longer work while App Quickstart is under revisions.
 If you experience unexpected errors, set observability to "n".

 You may leave the party hint as the default value by tapping ‘return’ on the keyboard.